BroadbandForum/usp/specification/mtp/stomp/index.md

 **R-STOMP.20** - USP Endpoints sending a `SEND` frame MUST include (in addition to other mandatory STOMP headers) a `content-type` STOMP header with a value of "`application/vnd.bbf.usp.msg`", which signifies that the body included in the `SEND` frame contains a [Protocol Buffer][12] binary encoding message.

-**R-STOMP.21** - USP Endpoints sending a `SEND` frame MUST include (in addition to other mandatory STOMP headers) a `reply-to-dest` STOMP header containing the STOMP destination that indicates where the USP Endpoint that receives the USP Record should send any response (if required).
+**R-STOMP.21** - USP Endpoints sending a `SEND` frame with content-type of `application/vnd.bbf.usp.msg` MUST include (in addition to other mandatory STOMP headers) a `reply-to-dest` STOMP header containing the STOMP destination that indicates where the USP Endpoint that receives the USP Record should send any response (if required).

-**R-STOMP.22** - USP Endpoints sending a `SEND` frame MUST include the [Protocol Buffer][12] binary encoding of the USP Record as the body of the `SEND` frame.
+**R-STOMP.22** - USP Endpoints sending a `SEND` frame with content-type of `application/vnd.bbf.usp.msg` MUST include the [Protocol Buffer][12] binary encoding of the USP Record as the body of the `SEND` frame.

 **R-STOMP.23** - When a USP Endpoint receives a `MESSAGE` frame it MUST use the `reply-to-dest` included in the STOMP headers as the STOMP destination of the USP response (if a response is required by the incoming USP request).

 <a id='handling_error_frames' />

-### Handling ERROR Frames
+### Handling USP Record errors and ERROR Frames

+R-STOMP.23a - Endpoints SHOULD support STOMP content-type header value of application/vnd.bbf.usp.error.

+R-STOMP.23b - If an Endpoint supports content-type value of application/vnd.bbf.usp.error, it MUST include a `usp-err-id` STOMP header in `SEND` frames of content-type `application/vnd.bbf.usp.msg`.
+The value of this header is:  `<USP Record to-id  > + "/" + <USP Message msg_id>`.
+Since the colon "`:`" is a reserved character in STOMP headers, all instances of "`:`" in the USP Record to-id MUST be expressed using percent-encoding of `%3A`.

-If a USP Endpoint receives a `MESSAGE` frame containing a USP Record that cannot be extracted for processing (e.g., text frame instead of a binary frame, malformed USP Record or USP Message, bad encoding), the receiving USP Endpoint will drop the USP Record.
+If a USP Endpoint receives a `MESSAGE` frame containing a USP Record that cannot be extracted for processing (e.g., text frame instead of a binary frame, malformed USP Record or USP Message, bad encoding), the receiving USP Endpoint will drop the USP Record if the STOMP  MESSAGE frame does not have a `usp-err-id` header or if the receiving Endpoint does not support the `application/vnd.bbf.usp.error` content-type value.
+If the receiving Endpoint does support the `application/vnd.bbf.usp.error` content-type value and the received STOMP MESSAGE frame had a `usp-err-id` header, the receiving Endpoint will issue a STOMP SEND frame of `application/vnd.bbf.usp.error` content-type value..

-**R-STOMP.24** - When a USP Endpoint receives a `MESSAGE` frame containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST ignore the USP Record.
+**R-STOMP.24** - When a USP Endpoint receives a `MESSAGE` frame containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST ignore the USP Record if *either* of the following two cases is true:

+* the receiving USP Endpoint does not support application/vnd.bbf.usp.error content-type value, or

+* the received STOMP MESSAGE frame did not include a `usp-err-id` header

+**R-STOMP.24a** - When a USP Endpoint receives a MESSAGE frame containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing the receiving USP Endpoint MUST send a STOMP SEND frame with an `application/vnd.bbf.usp.error` content-type header value if *both* of the following two cases are true:

+* the receiving USP Endpoint supports application/vnd.bbf.usp.error content-type value, and

+* the received STOMP MESSAGE frame includes a `usp-err-id` header

+**R-STOMP.24b** - A STOMP SEND frame with `application/vnd.bbf.usp.error` content-type MUST contain the received `usp-err-id` header, the destination header value set to the received `reply-to-dest` header, and a message body (formatted using UTF-8 encoding) with the following 2 lines:

+* `err_code:\<numeric code indicating the type of error that caused the overall message to fail\>`

+* `err_msg:\<additional information about the reason behind the error\>`

+The specific error codes are listed in the MTP [Brokered USP Record Errors](/specification/mtp#brokered-usp-record-errors) section.

+The following is an example message.
+This example uses "`^@`" to represent the NULL octet that follows a STOMP body.

+    ```
+    SEND
+    destination:/usp/the-reply-to-dest
+    content-type:application/vnd.bbf.usp.error
+    usp-err-id:cid%3A3AA3F8%3Ausp-id-42/683

+    err_code:7100
+    err_msg:Field n is not recognized.^@
+    ```

 **R-STOMP.25** - If an `ERROR` frame is received by the USP Endpoint, the STOMP server will terminate the connection.
 In this case the USP Endpoint MUST enter a connection retry state.
 For a USP Agent the retry mechanism is based on the `STOMP.Connection.{i}.` retry parameters: `ServerRetryInitialInterval`, `ServerRetryIntervalMultiplier`, and `ServerRetryMaxInterval`.